Photos by Paul Baker, Stadium Journey

-The Bears have won or shared four Ivy League championships over their long history.
-Perhaps their most noteworthy team played in 1926, when the “Iron Men,” a team that consisted of eleven players who played both ways for two entire games, finished with a 9-0-1 record.
+The Bears have won or shared four Ivy League championships over their long history, most recently in 2008.
+Perhaps their most noteworthy team played in 1926, when the “Iron Men”, a team that consisted of eleven players who played both ways for two entire games, finished with a 9-0-1 record.
 In 1914 Brown played in the Rose Bowl, losing to Washington 14-0.
 Five persons affiliated with Brown football have been enshrined in the College Football Hall of Fame, including John Heisman.

-Brown Stadium is located about a mile away from the main university campus in the affluent East Side neighborhood of Providence, Rhode Island.
+Brown Stadium is located over a mile away from the main university campus in the affluent East Side neighborhood of Providence, Rhode Island.
 The East Side is known for its old-school charm away from the bustle of the downtown area.
-There aren’t many places that cater to football fans in the immediate vicinity of the stadium.

 If looking for sporting options while visiting Providence, you have several options.
-Brown’s other sports facilities, including Meehan Auditorium, Pizzitola Sports Center and Murray Field are located about ¾ of a mile away on campus.
-The Dunkin’ Donuts Center is located downtown, serving as home to the American Hockey League’s Providence Bruins and Providence College basketball.
+Brown’s other sports facilities, including Meehan Auditorium, Pizzitola Sports Center and Murray Field are located about ¾ of a mile away near the main campus.
+The Amica Mutual Pavilion is located downtown, serving as home to the American Hockey League’s Providence Bruins and Providence College basketball.

-There’s a decent sized parking lot adjacent to Brown Stadium, but many fans will forego the $25 price tag and find free parking on the neighborhood streets surrounding the stadium.
+There’s a decent sized parking lot adjacent to Brown Stadium where fans are allowed to tailgate, but many fans will forego the $25 price tag and find free parking on the neighborhood streets surrounding the stadium.
 Spots can usually be found within a few blocks of the facility.

-The majority of the seating at Brown Stadium is contained in the large trapezoid-shaped concrete structure on the southwest side of the facility.
+Strangely enough, the main entrance at Brown Stadium is not located in the giant grandstand, but on the opposite (visiting) side of the stadium.
+The majority of the seating at Brown Stadium is contained in the large trapezoid-shaped concrete grandstand on the southwest side of the facility.
 At its apex there are 72 rows of aluminum bleachers, so there is plenty of room to spread out.
 Additional seating is located on the northeast side of the field, where a smaller structure consists of more aluminum bleachers.
 A paved walkway connects the Elmgrove Street entrance with seating areas on both sides of the field.

 Rest rooms are located underneath both grandstands.
 They are decidedly small and dated (you don’t see the old-school troughs in many places anymore), but are large enough to handle a typical Brown football crowd.
 Likewise, lines form at the concession stands at halftime, but are generally not an issue.